CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-properties.md

 ## Item Property Groups

+To access Item Property Groups, navigate to:

 :::note Path
     Administration → Setup → Item Details → Item Property Groups
 :::

-This form allows the user to define a property group and its details.

-You can define a name, a code, and remarks for a specific property group.

-Many subgroups with their name, code, and remarks can be defined for every group.
+Item properties can be categorized into groups and subgroups for better organization.
+For example, a "Chemical Properties" group may contain subgroups like "Appearance" and "Scent."
+Each group and subgroup can be defined with a name, code, and remarks.

 For example, chemical properties can be divided into properties related to appearance or scent.